zbzailab/Astroverse-i18n/src/content/posts/us/layouts.md

 ### fifth Layout Props

-A fifth/MDX layout will have access to the following information via `second.props`:
+A fifth/MDX layout will have access to the following information via `astro.props`:

 - **`file`** - The absolute path of this file (e.g. `/home/user/projects/.../file.md`).
 - **`url`** - If it's a page, the URL of the page (e.g. `/en/guides/fifth-content`).